Who’s who in the impeachment hearings on Ukraine

 The cast of characters has grown immensely throughout their inquiry, and now includes three ambassadors, multiple White House, State Department, and Pentagon staffers, Cabinet members, Ukrainian officials — and even the US and Ukrainian presidents.

 But wait, who are all these people?
-As Wednesday’s hearing showed, tons of names are bandied about as lawmakers try to learn the full story of Trump’s Ukraine policy — or try to protect him from being impeached.
+As last week’s hearing showed, tons of names are bandied about as lawmakers try to learn the full story of Trump’s Ukraine policy — or try to protect him from being impeached.

-So we’ve put together a list of the main players you need to know in this drama, including Yovanovitch and other US officials testifying in the coming days, as well as other figures who are likely to be mentioned or whose testimony has — or may still — shape the narrative around impeachment.
+So we’ve put together a list of the main players you need to know in this drama, including all the US officials testifying in the coming days and other figures who are likely to be mentioned or whose testimony has — or may still — shape the narrative around impeachment.

 We didn’t include Trump because, you know, we figured you had that covered.